-Can a student who intends to pursue a Medical Degree receive a Goldwater Scholarship?
+I intend to pursue a Medical Degree.
+Can I receive a Goldwater Scholarship?

 I am in a 5-year BS/MS degree program in engineering?
 Am I eligible for Goldwater support in my 5th year?

 The Goldwater Foundation Scholarships support undergraduate study.
-As the fifth year in a 5-year BS/MS program is made up entirely of graduate level courses, you would not be eligible for scholarship support in the fifth year of the program.
-If you are in a 5-year BS/MS program, you should treat your 4th year as your undergraduate senior year, the year in which you would “normally” receive your bachelor’s degree.
+As the fifth year of a 5-year BS/MS program is made up entirely of graduate level courses, you would not be eligible for scholarship support in the fifth year of a 5-year BS/MS program.
+If you are in such a program, you should treat your 4th year as your undergraduate senior year, the year in which you would “normally” receive your bachelor’s degree.
 Students in a 5-year BS/MS program should consider being nominated for a Goldwater in their sophomore year (year 2) or junior year (year 3) of college.
-If selected for a scholarship, a sophomore would receive two years of financial support (junior and senior year, no support in the 5th year) and juniors would receive one year of financial support (senior year, no support in the 5th year).
+If selected for a scholarship, a sophomore would receive up to two years of financial support (junior and senior year, no support in the 5th year) and juniors would receive up to one year of financial support (senior year, no support in the 5th year).
 The fact that the bachelor’s degree is not actually awarded at the end of the fourth year is not an issue for the Goldwater Foundation.

 I am in a 3/2 bachelor’s degree program.
 I am spending three years at my current college and will transfer in my fourth year to finish my bachelor’s degree at the university that is participating in the 3/2 program.
 When can I apply for a Goldwater Scholarship?